-This leaflet is for people having a CT scan of their chest, abdomen (stomach) or pelvis.
-It gives information on the scan, and the benefits and risks of the procedure.
+This leaflet is for people having a CT scan of their urinary tract.
+The medical name for this is a CT urogram.
+The leaflet gives information on the scan, and the benefits and risks of the procedure.

 What is a CT scan?